Loganhurst/CST126_1/README.md

 Assignement ID: CST126_01

 Unresolved Issues: Heap corruption after deleting ltr on line 49, even though the function is not beign written to.
+This is due to the string being moved by one on line 17.

 **Notes:**